MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/entry.md

 _The Xamarin.Forms Entry control allows a single line of text to be edited.
 This article demonstrates how to create a custom renderer for the Entry control, enabling developers to override the default native rendering with their own platform-specific customization._

 Every Xamarin.Forms control has an accompanying renderer for each platform that creates an instance of a native control.
 When an [`Entry`](https://developer.xamarin.com/api/type/Xamarin.Forms.Entry/) control is rendered by a Xamarin.Forms application, in iOS the `EntryRenderer` class is instantiated, which in turns instantiates a native `UITextField` control.
 On the Android platform, the `EntryRenderer` class instantiates an `EditText` control.
-On Windows Phone and the Universal Windows Platform (UWP), the `EntryRenderer` class instantiates a `TextBox` control.
+On the Universal Windows Platform (UWP), the `EntryRenderer` class instantiates a `TextBox` control.
 For more information about the renderer and native control classes that Xamarin.Forms controls map to, see [Renderer Base Classes and Native Controls](~/xamarin-forms/app-fundamentals/custom-renderer/renderers.md).

 The following diagram illustrates the relationship between the [`Entry`](https://developer.xamarin.com/api/type/Xamarin.Forms.Entry/) control and the corresponding native controls that implement it: